What is unschooling, you may be asking? This from Wikipedia:

 Some assumptions up front (the mathematician can't help it).
 We believe these apply to children just as much as they do to you and me.

-- No one likes to be bored
+- We are naturally curious- No one likes to be bored

 - Real learning cannot be forced or coerced